stephencwelch/Neural-Networks-For-Audio-Processing/Getting Started.md

 #Getting Started

 ###On OSX
 There are a few ways to get iPython and the necessary dependencies installed.
 One option is to use the package manager [homebrew](http://brew.sh/).
-[This](http://www.lowindata.com/2013/installing-scientific-python-on-mac-os-x/) guide has helped me in the past, but is a bit dated:
+[This](http://www.lowindata.com/2013/installing-scientific-python-on-mac-os-x/) guide has helped me in the past, but is a bit dated.

 Another great option, and probably the simplest is to use the [anaconda](https://store.continuum.io/cshop/anaconda/) or miniconda distrubtions from endthought.